OfficeDev/Microsoft-Teams-Samples/samples/app-complete-auth/nodejs/README.md

    - `{{MicrosoftAppId}}` - Generated from Step 1 (Application (client) ID)is the application app id
    - `{{TenantId}}` - Generated from Step 1(Directory (tenant) ID) is the tenant id
    - `{{MicrosoftAppPassword}}` - Generated from Step 14, also referred to as Client secret
    - `{{ApplicationBaseUrll}}` - Your application's base url.
-E.g. https://12345.ngrok-free.app if you are using ngrok.
+E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnels then your base url will be like: `https://12345.devtunnels.ms`.
    - `{{ Connection Name }}` - Generated from step 15.
    - `{{FacebookAppId}} and {{FacebookAppPassword}} and {{ FBConnectionName}}`- Generated from step 16.
    - `{{AppType}}` - The value for app type will me `MultiTenant`.